Characters: Game Of Thrones House Stark

 - Big Screwed-Up Family: A notable aversion, as House Stark is one of the few great houses whose members unquestioningly love each other unconditionally.

-- Butt Monkey: Nothing ever goes well for the Starks at all (except for the early War of the Five Kings, when the Starks and Tullys were unstoppable).
-By season 4, they've lost almost everything, both in human and social (i.e. titles) terms, including Winterfell, the Lordship Paramount of the North, and the Wardenship of the North.
+- Butt Monkey: Nothing ever goes well for the Starks at all (except during the times of Robert's Rebellion — and even then Ned and his younger brother Benjen were the only surviving Starks of their generation — and the early War of the Five Kings, when the Starks and Tullys were unstoppable).
+By Season 4, they've lost almost everything, both in human and social (i.e. titles) terms, including Winterfell, the Lordship Paramount of the North, and the Wardenship of the North.
 The only remaining Starks are in no position to reclaim their previous rank.

 - Everybody's Dead, Dave: The Starks are reduced down to a few children by the end of Season 3.